tfatykhov/WinkRedNode/README-Bluemix.md

+# UPDATE

+added integration for thermostats that can be switched between 'home' and 'away' modes: check section about bluemix-settings.json

 # How to create a cloud instance for Node-RED and Freeboard in the IBM Bluemix cloud

 In the text that follows,
 the string `MyWinkNodeRed` is used as the application name --
 <b>you need to use a different name and change corresponding configuration lines with that name.</b><br>
 <b>Keep this in mind as you read the documentation!</b>

 ## Creating the MyWinkNodeRed Application